jmunixusers/presentations/tmux.md

 # turn visual bell on
 set -g visual-bell on

-# when I had tmux wrap any shell I used, this command was useful to attatch
+# when I had Tmux wrap any shell I used, this command was useful to attatch
-# tmux to my current directory
+# Tmux to my current directory
 # Binds to prefix + p
 bind p attach -c "#{pane_current_path}"
 ```